KeisGSmit/5IngredientFoods/README.md

 - MONGO_DBNAME is `food`
 - SECRET_KEY is a `password`

-9. Connect to a branch you want to deploy from and the project will be deployed to the heroku
+9. Connect to a branch you want to deploy from and the project will be deployed to the Heroku
 10. Click on the 'view' button to view the live deployed project

 ## Offline/Local Deployment